1. Policy Statement

 - File cabinets containing Confidential or Internal Use information must be locked when not in use or when not attended.

-- Keys used to access Confidential or Internal Use information must not be left at an unattended work area.
+- Keys used to access Confidential or Internal Use information must not be left in an unattended work area.

 - Laptops must be either locked with a locking cable or locked away in a drawer or cabinet when the work area is unattended or at the end of the workday.